-Animal Care & Welfare: Foxtails
+Animal Health & Welfare: Foxtails

 One sure way to elicit a large groan from a pet-owning local is to say the word ‘foxtail’.
 It’s that dry time of year again, and with it comes the threat of foxtails getting into our animals.